Crumb Top Baking

 • 1 teaspoon baking soda

-• 2 tablespoons virgin cold pressed coconut oil (softened, not melted)
+• 2 tablespoons virgin cold pressed coconut oil, softened

 • 2 large eggs, room temperature